react-native-oh-library/usage-docs/en/react-native-code-push.md

     };
   }
   componentDidMount() {
-    console.log("开始检查更新");
+    console.log("Begin checking for updates.");
-    this.syncImmediate(); //开始检查更新
+    this.syncImmediate();
   }
   syncImmediate() {
     CodePush.sync(
       {
         updateDialog: {
-          appendReleaseDescription: true, //是否显示更新description，默认为false
+          appendReleaseDescription: true,
-          descriptionPrefix: "更新内容：", //更新说明的前缀。 默认是” Description:
+          descriptionPrefix: "Update content:",
-          mandatoryContinueButtonLabel: "立即更新", //强制更新的按钮文字，默认为continue
+          mandatoryContinueButtonLabel: "Update immediately.",
-          mandatoryUpdateMessage: "", //- 强制更新时，更新通知.
-Defaults to “An update is available that must be installed.”.
+          mandatoryUpdateMessage: "",
-          optionalIgnoreButtonLabel: "稍后", //非强制更新时，取消按钮文字,默认是ignore
+          optionalIgnoreButtonLabel: "later",
-          optionalInstallButtonLabel: "后台更新", //非强制更新时，确认文字.
-Defaults to “Install”
+          optionalInstallButtonLabel: "Background update.",
-          optionalUpdateMessage: "有新版本了，是否更新？", //非强制更新时，更新通知.
-Defaults to “An update is available.
-Would you like to install it?”.
+          optionalUpdateMessage: "There's a new version available.
+Would you like to update?",
-          title: "更新提示", //要显示的更新通知的标题.
-Defaults to “Update available”.
+          title: "Update notification.",
         },
       },
       this.codePushStatusDidChange.bind(this),